encore428/minesweeper/README.md

 The core of the application is made up of two Classes:

 **Canvas**: Each game is played on a Canvas.
 A canvas is a grid of width by height slates.
-It also has a number that indicates how many of those slates have a hidden mine, that if clicked open, will have the player lose the game.
+It also has a number that indicates how many of those slates have hidden mines, that if clicked open, will have the player lose the game.

 **Slate**: Each instance of a Slate represents a square on the Canvas.
-A slate has two statuses:
+A slate has these critical attributeswo statuses:
 - **exposed**: which is initialised to false on instantiation.
 It means the slate is not exposed.
 When player left-clicks on a slate, it become un-exposed.
 - **mined**: this is initialised to false on instantiation, and then subsequently a specific number of slates are randomly